 Birdies Mini Golf

-Recently opened, the first Phnom Penh miniature golf with 18 holes is already popular with Phnom-Penhers looking for some exercise and fun in a green environment.
+Opened in 2021, the first Phnom Penh miniature golf with 18 holes is already popular with Phnom-Penhers looking for some exercise and fun in a green environment.

 A much loved outdoor golf game that anyone in the family can play.

 Get a snack and a drink at a food stand while strolling the green alleys or sitting on a bench at Treellion Park.
 Visit TheGlass Housefor al fresco or indoor cocktails and meals, with an attractively priced lunch menu is now available.